TobeyGarden/Project2/README.md

 Our dataset contains 3 fields; the Consumer Price Index for each food item, the year that each Consumer Price Index was record from 1974 - 2023, and the Percent Change between each year.

 ## Our Questions and Their Importance:
+Introduction: As defined by the National Bureau of Economic Research, the two largest economic recessions in the US within the past 20 years are the great recession of 2007 - 2009 and the COVID-19 recession of 2020.
+In order to realize the effects that these recessions have had on consumer's lives, more specifically, on consumer's ability to buy healthy foods, we want to visualize the effects these recessions have had on Consumer Price Index so we can see the severity of these notable events in recent US history.
+Comparing the Great Recession and COVID Recession to each other will provide insight into how consumer's buying power of food has changed over time and can in turn help consumers today prepare for how prices could change in the future.

 Question 1: How did the Consumer Price Index change for all foods before and after the 2007 - 2009 US recession compared to the Consumer Price Index before and after the COVID pandemic of 2020?